stennety/mywebsite/_posts/2014-11-05-bash-shell-script-to-check-the-stock-price-of-a-company.md

 }
 {% endhighlight %}

-(If you’re on Linux, add this to your ~/.bashrc instead)
+(If you're on Linux, add this to your ~/.bashrc instead)

 Below this, I added a bash alias to call the function.
 An alias is essentially a shortcut for a command.